Samagra-Development/docs/docs/Communicating Among Modules.md

 sidebar_label: Communicating Among Modules
 ---

-# How to communicate among different app modules
+## 1. Overview - How to communicate among different app modules?

 To get the context of the section, please refer [this section](https://samagra-development.github.io/docs/docs/GettingStarted#event-configuring).